chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

-By comparison, the achievements of the space program made designing a productive and adoptable parallel language seem far more like a matter of will, cooperation, and resources—{{<sidenote "right" "social challenges, really" -7>}}When writing this in 2012, we still had many significant technical challenges ahead of us, a large fraction of which we've now addressed.
+By comparison, the achievements of the space program made designing a productive and adoptable parallel language seem far more like a matter of will, cooperation, and resources—{{<sidenote "right" "social challenges, really" -9>}}When writing this in 2012, we still had many significant technical challenges ahead of us, a large fraction of which we've now addressed.
 These days, it sometimes feels like it's all social challenges remaining...
-That's an overstatement because technical challenges still exist, but the social ones are the ones that keep me up at night now—in part because I find them far more challenging to wrestle with.{{</sidenote>}}—than of technical impossibilities.
+That's an exaggeration because technical challenges definitely still exist, but the social ones are the ones that keep me up at night now—in part because I find them far more challenging to wrestle with.{{</sidenote>}}—than of technical impossibilities.
 So if, as a parallel computing community, we truly believe that we would benefit from improved parallel programming models, then we should get to work creating them rather than standing around wringing our hands or prophesying their doom out of sheer force of habit after years of disappointment.

 Sometimes when looking back on a period, it can feel as though a goal is unattainable.
 But it doesn’t take many concrete steps toward a